apoltix/iTMDb/README.md

 iTMDb
 =====

-Objective-C Cocoa wrapper for TMDb.org. © Christian Rasmussen, 2010.
+Objective-C Cocoa wrapper (framework) for TMDb.org. © Christian Rasmussen, 2010.

 This software is dual-licensed (pick either one you want): **MIT License** or **New BSD License**.
 Thus, attribution from within your application is not required, but it is appreciated.